PROSPricing/jdk8patch-halfupround/README.md

 #### Patched Java 8 example output

 These are the results you should expect when this is working correctly on Java 8.
-_If Oracle fixes the bug_ then these results should match without this patch, too.
+These results should match Java 8u40 and later, without this patch, too.

     JDK-8041961 test case:
             99.9989 HALF_UP --> 100                 OK